RxSwiftCommunity/RxMultipeer/README.md

 operator that applies the argument on the left to the function on the right i.e `a >- f === f(a)`.

 Please read up on [ReactiveX][rx] for a general overview on reactive.

+Every method in `CurrentClient` provides a non-rx alternative that accepts a callback however, so you do not need to use Rx* when interfacing with this library.

 ## Contributing